 • Local electrochemical processes over single MXene flakes.

-To this aim, we use the high sensitivity of soft X-rays spectroscopies (XPS, XAS) to the surface functional groups and transition metal chemical environment.
-Local spectroscopy at the single MXene flake level is possible using X-ray microspectroscopy (X-PEEM and STXM).
-Raman spectroscopy brings further information on the carbide core and surface groups while FTIR spectroscopy is particularly sensitive to intercalated species.
+To this aim, we use the high chemical sensitivity of soft X-ray absorption spectroscopy (XAS) to the chemical bonding of transition metal and of surface functional groups.
+Local spectroscopy at the nanoscale is possible using Scanning Transmission X-ray microscopy (STXM).
+Raman spectroscopy brings further information on the carbide core and surface groups, while FTIR spectroscopy is particularly sensitive to the solvation state of intercalated species within MXene films.
+Broadband IR-to-UV ellipsometry further allows quantitative analysis of structural, optical and transport properties in MXene films.

 C3N4_HER